umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 ![movePage.jpg](images/Globale-options.png)

-The first option is Globale Content, the second option is Global Content Holder.
+The first option is Globale Content, the second option is the Global Content Holder.
 Let's dive a little deeper into these two options.

-If you select the first option you wil be presented with a screen looking like this:
+If you select the first option you will be presented with a screen looking like this:

 ![movePage.jpg](images/Globale-Contents.png)